blakek/pomodoro/README.md

 ## Updating

+If you installed using Homebrew, you can use the normal `brew upgrade` process.

-Right now, the easiest way to update is to re-run the install directions.
-If you keep the repository, you can occasionally run `git pull && make install` to use the latest.
+The easiest way to update from a source build is to re-run the install directions.
+If you keep the repository, you can occasionally run `git pull && make install` to build using the latest changes.

 ## See Also